jarvarvarvis/dwm/README.md

 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):

-    make clean install
+Afterwards, run the supplied install.sh script.
+If you wish to uninstall dwm, run the uninstall.sh script.

 Running dwm
 -----------
+A .desktop file is copied to /usr/share/xsessions when installing dwm.
+This makes it available in your display manager.

-Add the following line to your .xinitrc to start dwm using startx:
+If you don't use a display manager, add the following line to your .xinitrc to start dwm using startx:

     exec dwm